 The median income in Henryetta comes in at $32,822 and the median home value is $59,400 for 2019.

 There You Have It Mr. Or Mrs. Oklahoma Cheapskate

-If you’re looking at the cost of living numbers in Oklahoma, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Oklahoma, this is an accurate list of the most affordable places to live in oklahoma for 2019.

 Here’s a look at the most expensive cities in Oklahoma according to the data: